About the Project

 This project is funded by the National Human Genome Research Institute (NHGRI), National Institutes of Health.
 The white paper describing this project was developed by Eric Davidson and Andrew Cameron at California Institute of Technology in collaboration with the sea urchin genome advisory group and the BCM-HGSC.

-The genome assembly, Spur_2.1 is available for download as linearized scaffolds and as individual contigs files.
+The genome assemblies are available for download from NCBI.
 The scaffolds are not placed on chromosomes.

 The genome assembly, Spur 2.1 and annotated features including gene predictions and curated gene models are available for browsing and download via the Genboree Sea Urchin site by using the link in the sidebar.
 The annotation database can also be queried directly.

 Traces are available from the NCBI Trace Archive by using the link in the sidebar or by using NCBI MegaBLAST with a same species or cross species query.

 Individual BAC assemblies are available in GenBank as enriched BAC assemblies.